eaglezoli/obsidian/PhD/10. Bilateral/Research Log.md

 	- **Observations**
 		- IR features are more correlated with stiffness than red
 			- IR mostly negative correlations
 			- Red mixed
 		- FR and HR are much more influential on PPG features (both wavelengths), as expected
 			- They have opposite effects
-				- FR more positive (larger waveform)
+				- FR more positive (larger waveform area)
-					- HR more negative (smaller waveform)
+				- HR more negative (smaller waveform area)
 				- Can use heart rate to adjust flow rate predictions from PPG-based algorithms
 					- Maybe link to BP?
 		- Look at difference curves